Earl Warren: Other decisions and events

 In arranging a unanimous decision in Brown, Warren fully established himself as the leader of the Court.
 He also remained a nationally prominent figure.
-After a 1955 Gallup poll found that a plurality of Republican respondents favored Warren as the successor to Eisenhower, Warren publicly announced that he would not resign from the Court under any circumstance.
-Eisenhower seriously considered retiring after one term and encouraging Warren to run in the 1956 presidential election but ultimately chose to run after he had received a positive medical report after his heart attack.
+After a 1955 Gallup poll found that a plurality of Republican respondents favored Warren to succeed Eisenhower, Warren announced that he would not resign from the Court under any circumstances.
+Eisenhower seriously considered retiring after one term and encouraging Warren to run in the 1956 presidential election but ultimately chose to run after he had received a positive medical report following his heart attack.
 Despite that brief possibility, a split developed between Eisenhower and Warren, and some writers believe that Eisenhower once remarked that his appointment was "the biggest damn fool mistake I ever made."

 Meanwhile, many Southern politicians expressed outrage at the Court's decisions and promised to resist any federal attempt to force desegregation, a strategy known as massive resistance.
-Although Brown did not mandate immediate school desegregation or bar other "separate but equal" institutions, most observers recognized that the decision marked the beginning of the end for the Jim Crow system.
-Throughout his years as chief justice, Warren succeeded in keeping decisions concerning segregation unanimous.
-Brown applied only to schools, but soon, the Court enlarged the concept to other state actions by striking down racial classification in many areas.
-Warren compromised by agreeing to Frankfurter's demand for the Court to go slowly in implementing desegregation.
+Although Brown did not mandate immediate school desegregation or bar other "separate but equal" institutions, most observers recognized that the decision marked the beginning of the end of Jim Crow.
+Throughout his years as chief justice, Warren kept decisions concerning segregation unanimous.
+Brown applied only to schools, but soon, the Court expanded the concept to other state actions by striking down racial classifications in many areas.
+Warren compromised by agreeing to Frankfurter's demand that the Court go slowly in implementing desegregation.
 Warren used Frankfurter's suggestion for a 1955 decision (Brown II) to include the phrase "all deliberate speed."
 In 1956, after the Montgomery bus boycott, the Supreme Court affirmed a lower court's decision that segregated buses are unconstitutional.
 Two years later, Warren assigned Brennan to write the Court's opinion in Cooper v.
 Aaron.
 Brennan held that state officials were legally bound to enforce the Court's desegregation ruling in Brown.

-In the 1956 term, the Warren Court received condemnation from anticommunists such as US Senator Joseph McCarthy by handing down a series of decisions, including Yates v.
+In the 1956 term, the Warren Court received condemnation from right-wingers such as Senator Joseph McCarthy by handing down a series of decisions, including Yates v.
 United States, which struck down laws designed to suppress communists and later led to the decline of McCarthyism.
-The Warren Court's decisions on those cases represented a major shift from the Vinson Court, which had generally upheld such laws during the Second Red Scare.
+The Warren Court's decisions in those cases represented a major shift from the Vinson Court, which had generally upheld such laws during the Second Red Scare.
 That same year, Warren was elected to the American Philosophical Society.
 In 1957, he was elected to the American Academy of Arts and Sciences.